prateekgehlot09/open-real-estate-intelligence/README.md

 ------------------------------------------------------------

 AI Insight (Claude):
-Business Bay's 7.0% yield represents a stable income profile in a high-liquidity submarket.
-The -2.5% projection gap against a 9.5% benchmark confirms this is a defensive income asset, not a high-yield play.
-Low Risk classification reflects strong demand and exit liquidity.
-Recommendation: appropriate for capital-preservation portfolios; do not underwrite expecting yield compression recovery above 8.5% without structural rental supply changes.
+Business Bay's 7.0% yield reflects a stable income profile in a liquid, high-demand submarket.
+The -2.5% projection gap confirms investors underwriting at 9.5% are mispricing expectations — the validated yield is the ceiling, not the floor.
+Low Risk classification supports a capital-preservation allocation.
+Recommendation: underwrite at 7.0-7.5% with no rent growth assumption for 24 months.
 ============================================================
 ```